Chancellor's Awards for Excellence in Scholarship and Creative Activities

 Under no circumstance may individuals apply, or self-nominate, for this award.
 This award requires campuses to impanel a specifically-constituted committee to elicit nominations, evaluate candidates, and recommend to the campus president the candidates to forward to SUNY.

-Please use the checklist of required documents to compile the nomination packet.
-Click here for the nomination checklist.
+Use the checklist of required documents to compile the nomination packet.

 State of New York Chancellor’s Award for Excellence Guidelines

-Please be aware that the Policies and Procedures on the State of New York Chancellor's Awards for Excellence in Scholarship and Creative Activities must be adhered to.
-If you have not already gone to the SUNY website for more in-depth information about the award click here.
+Be aware that the Policies and Procedures on the State of New York Chancellor's Awards for Excellence in Scholarship and Creative Activities must be adhered to.
+Visit the SUNY website for more in-depth information about the award.